omgnetwork/omgnetwork.github.io/docs/use-cases/wallet.md

 ![](/img/wallet/03.png)

-2. Deposit is not as frequent operation as transfer, thus you may not add it to the quick actions panel.
+2. Deposit is not as frequent operation as transfer, thus you may not need to add it to the quick actions panel.
 However, it has to be easily accessible and people should be aware of this functionality through a dedicated menu, intuitive UX flows, or onboarding.

 ![](/img/wallet/04.png)

-3. The OMG Network has a different fee amount for different types of operations, including deposit fee, transfer fee, exit fee, and exit bond.
+3. The OMG Network has a different [fee amount](/network/fees) for different types of operations, including deposit fee, transfer fee, exit fee, and [exit bond](/network/exitbonds).
 Make sure to be explicit about those, as well as mention if the fee has a flat rate or dynamic rate.
 You might also set a fee with the highest amount as a default option.
 Additionally, you may mention that transfer fee is charged in OMG token, the rest of the fees are in ETH.

 ![](/img/wallet/05.png)